saucissonn/Brick/README.md

 This project took me 10 days to dev, there are probably some mistakes and bugs among which I spotted:
--don't play with the mouse if a controller is plugged -don't click at the end of the last level (let the game shows a congratulations screen) -don't cheat (ok it's not a bug)
+-don't play with the mouse if a controller is plugged -don't click at the end of the last level (let the game show a congratulations screen) -don't cheat (ok it's not a bug)

 Be careful with: